caesarmario/big-mart-sales-preprocessing-SAS-studio/README.md

 👉 From previous section, it can be seen that "Item_Visibility" and "Item_Outlet_Sales" have outliers.<br>
 👉 This section will transform the column values using log and square root transformation, then compare which one is the best transformation for this case. <br><br>
 ![Item_Visibility & Item_Outlet_Sales Transformation](https://github.com/caesarmario/big-mart-sales-preprocessing-SAS-studio/blob/main/Data%20Preprocessing/Item_Visibility%20%26%20Item_Outlet_Sales%20Transformation.png)<br><br>
-👉 It can be seen that the square root transformation is better than the log transformation for these two columns since the frequency distribution of the square root transformation is closer to the normal distribution even though there are still outliers in both columns.<br>
+👉 It can be seen that the square root transformation is better than the log transformation for these two columns since the frequency distribution of the square root transformation is closer to the normal distribution even though there are still outliers in both columns.
+<br><br>
 [![](https://img.shields.io/badge/back%20to%20top-%E2%86%A9-blue)](#-table-of-contents)
 <br><br>